 These funds shall be guided by the anticipated cash outflows.
 No funds shall be invested longer than the related anticipated expenditures and should have a liquidity buffer to allow for unanticipated project expenditures or accelerated project outlays.

-The College District anticipates receiving royalty payments from the development of mineral rights, including specifically the development and extraction of natural gas, with moneys derived from royalty payments may be dedicated, as determined by the Board of Trustees, in a designated fund to provide scholarships to students of the College District (such fund is referred to in this Policy as the "Scholarship Fund").
+The College District anticipates receiving royalties, bonus payments and other income from leases and contracts from the development of mineral rights, including specifically the development and extraction of natural gas, with moneys derived from royalty payments shall be dedicated, as determined by the Board of Trustees, in a designated fund to provide scholarships to students of the College District (such fund is referred to in this Policy as the "Scholarship Fund").